 For an appeal in Circuit Court, the burden is on the individual seeking Michigan driver’s license reinstatement to rebut the presumption that he is a habitual offender by clear and convincing evidence, and he must establish that he is likely to adhere to any requirements imposed by the court.
 In other words, the court has to be satisfied by strong, credible evidence that the petitioner is not a danger to themselves or others.
 Although this may seem like an impossible burden, the lawyers at LEWIS & DICKSTEIN, P.L.L.C., have decades of experience handling and winning these appeals for Michigan driver’s license reinstatement.

 Avoid Circuit Court by Winning at the DLAD

-We have been winning appeals at the Michigan Driver’s License Appeal Division (DLAD attorneys) for over 20 years and we have a system that has proven to be reliable, effective and successful.
-Despite the fact that most people lose appeals at the DLAD, this does not have to be the case for you!
+We have been winning appeals at the Drivers Assessment and Appeal Division (DAAD) for decades, and we have a system that has proven to be reliable, effective, and successful.
+Despite the fact that most people lose appeals at the DAAD, this does not have to be the case for you!
 Unfortunately, many people take for granted that they can succeed on their own or with a bargain-priced lawyer.
 When these appeals are not successful, the petitioner either has to wait a year to try again or go through the appeal process in Circuit Court.
-The worst part of losing an appeal at the DLAD is that a record is made of bad facts and bad arguments that a good lawyer then has to overcome at a later hearing.
-Additionally, the appeal to Circuit Court can be expensive and there is not a guarantee of success.
+The worst part of losing an appeal at the DAAD is that a record is made of bad facts and bad arguments that a good lawyer then has to overcome at a later hearing.
+Additionally, the appeal to Circuit Court can be expensive, and there is not a guarantee of success.
 The best way to handle these cases is to win the first time.
-The Michigan driver’s license reinstatement attorneys at LEWIS & DICKSTEIN, P.L.L.C. is to win at the first possible hearing.
+The Michigan driver’s license reinstatement attorneys at LEWIS & DICKSTEIN, P.L.L.C., will do what it takes to win at the first possible hearing.